JetBrains/intellij-sdk-docs/tutorials/build_system.md

 > **NOTE** If a new plugin will be Scala-based, a dedicated SBT plugin [sbt-idea-plugin](https://github.com/JetBrains/sbt-idea-plugin) is available.

-The gradle-intellij-plugin provides tasks to run the IDE with your plugin and to publish your plugin to the [JetBrains plugins repository](https://plugins.jetbrains.com).
+The gradle-intellij-plugin provides tasks to run the IDE with your plugin and to publish your plugin to the [JetBrains Plugins Repository](https://plugins.jetbrains.com).
 To make sure that your plugin is not affected by [API changes](/reference_guide/api_changes_list.md) which may happen between major releases of the platform, you can easily build your plugin against many versions of the base IDE.

 > **WARNING** When adding additional repositories to your Gradle build script, make sure to always use HTTPS protocol.